apache/reef/README.md

 	...
 8 more
 ```

 In order for Tang to instantiate an object, we need to annotate the constructor with an `@Inject` annotation.
-While we're at it, we'll define a configuration parameter, allowing us to specify seconds on the command line and in a config file.
+While we're at it, we'll define a configuration parameter, allowing us to specify seconds on the command line and in a config file:

 ```java
 package com.example;